Gradient-Variation Bound for Online Convex Optimization with Constraints: Extension to the Probability Simplex Case

 In the probability simplex case, we have $\cX_0 = \Delta$ where $\Delta$ denotes the probability simplex as in \eqref{eq:prob_simplex} and the Bregman divergence is the KL divergence, namely $D(\xb,\yb) = D_{\KL}(\xb,\yb)$.
 Thus, the norm $\|\cdot\|$ defined in this space is $\ell_1$ norm $\|\cdot\|_1$ with the dual norm $\|\cdot\|_* = \|\cdot\|_\infty$ such that the gradient variation is measured by

-Then, the results in this section is expressed in terms of $V_\infty(T)$.
-Note that the Assumption \ref{assump:bounded} is no longer valid, since $D_{\KL}(\xb, \yb)$ can tend to infinity by its definition if there some entry $\yb_i \rightarrow 0$.
-Our algorithm for the probability simplex case is illustrated in Algorithm \ref{alg:ompd_simplex}.
+Then, the results in this section are expressed in terms of $V_\infty(T)$.
+Note that Assumption \ref{assump:bounded} is no longer valid, since $D_{\KL}(\xb, \yb)$ can tend to infinity by its definition if there is some entry $\yb_i \rightarrow 0$.
+Thus, we propose Algorithm \ref{alg:ompd_simplex} for the probability simplex case.

-To tackle the challenge of the unbounded KL divergence, we propose to mix the iterate $\tilde{\xb}_t$ with an all-one vector $\boldsymbol{1} \in \RR^d$, as shown in Line \ref{line:mixing} of Algorithm \ref{alg:ompd_simplex}.
-Intuitively, the mixing step is to push the iterates $\tilde{\xb}_t$ slightly away from the boundary of $\Delta$ in a controllable way with a weight $\nu$.
-By setting a proper mixing weight $\nu = 1/T$, we obtain theoretical results for the regret and constraint violation.
+To tackle the challenge of unbounded KL divergence, we propose to mix iterate $\tilde{\xb}_t$ with a vector $\boldsymbol{1} / d$ where $\boldsymbol{1} \in \RR^d$ is an all-one vector, as shown in Line~3 of Algorithm~\ref{alg:ompd_simplex}.
+Intuitively, the mixing step is to push the iterates $\tilde{\xb}_t$ slightly away from the boundary of $\Delta$ in a controllable way with a weight $\nu$ such that the KL divergence $D_{\KL} (\xb, \tilde{\yb}_t)$ for any $\xb\in \Delta$ will not be too large.
+Specifically, according to our theory, we set a suitable mixing weight as $\nu = 1/T$.